Southern-Exposure-Seed-Exchange/Zencart-Bootstrap-Theme/README.md

 Some of ZenCart's default functionality has been changed in this theme:

+* We include font files, which the default ZenCart `includes/.htaccess` does not allow.
+You will need to modify `includes/.htacces`, appending `woff2?|ttf` to the `FilesMatch` regular expression.
+* There is no left column.
+Instead, any sideboxes set to display in the left column will take up 1/3 of a row in the footer.
 * Removed all Banners.
 Any Banners added via ZenCart's Admin will not show up.

-* There is no left column.
-Instead, any sideboxes set to display in the left column will take up 1/3 of a row in the footer.
-* We include font files, which the default ZenCart `includes/.htaccess` does not allow.
-You will need to modify `includes/.htacces`, appending `woff2?|ttf` to the `FilesMatch` regular expression.
+### Category Pages

+* The alphabetical filter has been replaced by the sorting dropdown from the All Products page.
+* New/Featured/Special/Upcoming Product Boxes have been removed from invalid Category pages.
+* `Add Products to Cart` buttons moved to each products row.
+* Removed filtering by manufacturers.
+* Removed table headings from products table.
+* Moved model number in products table to description column, requires enabling the model number under `Admin -> Configuration -> Product Listing -> Display Product Model`.